Volcano Erupts In Guatemala, Forcing Airport Closure - UrduPoint

 La Aurora international airport, six kilometers south of the capital, was temporarily closed at mid-morning, the General Directorate of Civil Aeronautics said in a statement, citing the presence of ash near the runway.

-At least two incoming flights had to be diverted, aviation sources said.
+At least two incoming flights had to be diverted, aviation sources said, before it reopened around midday local time after winds changed direction and sent ash away from the facility.

-The volcano is about 16 kilometers from Antigua, the country's picturesque former capital and biggest tourist attraction.
+The volcano sits about 16 kilometers from Antigua, the country's picturesque former capital and biggest tourist attraction.

 Authorities are monitoring the latest eruption closely, and so far no one has been evacuated, said Rodolfo Garcia, a civil protection spokesman.